-Nonfinancial assets and liabilities measured at fair value on a non-recurring basis include certain nonfinancial assets and liabilities as may be acquired in a business combination and measurements of oil and natural gas property values for assessment of impairment.
+Nonfinancial assets and liabilities measured at fair value on a nonrecurring basis include certain nonfinancial assets and liabilities as may be acquired in a business combination and measurements of oil and natural gas property values for assessment of impairment.

-The determination of the fair values of proved and unproved properties acquired in business combinations are prepared by estimating discounted cash flow projections.
-The factors used to determine fair value include estimates of: economic reserves, future operating and development costs, future commodity prices, and a market-based weighted average cost of capital.
+The determination of the fair values of proved and unproved properties acquired in business combinations are estimated by discounting the projected cash flows from the acquired assets at market based rates of return.
+The factors used to determine fair value include estimates of economic reserves, future operating and development costs, future commodity prices, and a risk-adjusted discount rate.
 The Partnership has designated these measurements as Level 3.
+The Partnership's fair value assessments for recent acquisitions are included in Note 4 - Acquisitions.

 Oil and natural gas properties are measured at fair value on a nonrecurring basis using the income approach when assessing for impairment.
 Proved and unproved oil and natural gas properties are reviewed for impairment when events and circumstances indicate a possible decline in the recoverability of the carrying value of those properties.
+When assessing producing properties for impairment, the Partnership compares the expected undiscounted projected future cash flows of the producing properties to the carrying amount of the producing properties to determine recoverability.
+When the carrying amount exceeds its estimated undiscounted future cash flows, the carrying amount is written down to its fair value, which is measured as the present value of the projected future cash flows of such properties.
+The factors used to determine fair value include estimates of economic reserves, future operating and development costs, future commodity prices, and a risk-adjusted discount rate.

 The Partnership's estimates of fair value have been determined at discrete points in time based on relevant market data.
 These estimates involve uncertainty and cannot be determined with precision.
-There were no significant changes in valuation techniques or related inputs as of June 30, 2016 or December 31, 2015.
+There were no significant changes in valuation techniques or related inputs as of September 30, 2016 or December 31, 2015.